Londe: Distribution

-In decades of 80s londe boats are still widely found along the coast through Manado from Ranayapo, Poopo, Sario (Manado), Likupang to Batulubang near Bitung.
+In the 1980s londe boats were still widely found along the coast through Manado from Ranayapo, Poopo, Sario (Manado), Likupang to Batulubang near Bitung.
 Also found in Barangka, Tahuna, Naha and Lirung in the Sangihe Islands.
 The londe boat at that time was a sailboat used extensively in Sangir fisherman settlements.
 In 2012, on Miangas Island, the outermost island on the border with the Philippines, there are still many londe boats.
 However, in the same year, on the island of Marore in the Talaud Islands londe is no longer found which according to local residents there are many on the island in the past.

 The extinction of a londe boat is not because fishermen no longer need boats of the same size and functionality.
-The londe type began to become extinct because fishermen now no longer need the function of the "horns", so they no longer order such boats.
+The londe type began to go extinct because fishermen now no longer need the function of the "horns", so they no longer order such boats.
 The horns were used as a place to hold, to rest, or to look into the sea at the time of collecting or capturing fishes by diving.